 I have lived forty years in California, where there are Chinese restaurants at every street corner.
 Early on, a long time ago, when I was a in community college, a San Francisco Chinese waiter staved off malnutrition by slipping me double helpings of fried rice (also known as “rice fried with whatever leftovers”).
 Four of those forty years I spent in San Francisco, with its large Chinese-originated population.
 Yet, I can count on the fingers of two hands the number of times I have enjoyed really good Chinese food in America.
 That was enough however to convince me that there is such a thing outside the private Chinese homes where I have also enjoyed myself.
 Every single time I ate good Chinese food in an American restaurant but one, I was accompanied by a Chinese or by a Chinese-American person.
 Neatly every other time I had a mediocre to a horrible experience.
 The last time my wife and I tried to have lunch in Chinatown Number 2 (Clement Street) in San Francisco, by ourselves, the waitress first told us there was no lamb on the menu.
 When we pointed to five different lamb items in the bi-lingual menu, she said OK with resignation.
 Then, she brought up a dish of Mongolian-style something or other drenched in some sweet sauce but nevertheless without flavor.
 It took us but a few minutes to recognize that the lamb was actually chicken, not even an inventive substitution.

 It would be wrong to imagine that the company of a Chinese person always saved me from bad food.
 Two episodes stand out.
 Once, after class, I am chatting with one of my MBA students from Taiwan.
 She is a slight, pretty woman with a great deal of aplomb.
 She occupies an important position in her company and she is obviously well-educated.
 It’s noontime.
 Knowing what I know, I invite her for lunch at a nearby greasy chopsticks.
-I like that place because it serves the kinds of disgusting foods that both the Chinese and the French relish (I used to be French; read excerpts of my memoirs linked to this blog.)
-I am referring to parts of animals’ bodies you don’t even know exist.
+I like that place because it serves the kinds of disgusting foods that both the Chinese and the French relish (I Used to Be French) I am referring to parts of animals’ bodies you don’t even know exist.

 I want beef tendon with noodles.
 People who eat tendon like it for its gelatinous texture.
 It’s quite distinctive.
 There is no other meat or part like it.
 It’s permanently on the menu there but I have already failed twice in ordering it.
 I figure my well-turned out, upper-class, authoritative Chinese companion will pull rank on the scruffy waiter and obtain for me what I want.
 What I want is a seven-dollar dish of beef tendon, in black on white on the menu.
 My companion confirms that the dish is also advertised in big Chinese characters on the wall.
 She conducts a brief conversation with the waiter to order.
 Negativism is written all over his face and he turns around abruptly toward the kitchen.
 He comes back carrying two big bowls of noodles with braised beef.
 Not a shred of tendon in sight.